Takobz/letspretendblog/blog/2022/09/react-pass-data.md

 ### A Component

 As you might know ReactJs uses components to build up it's user interface.
-A component can be anything ranging from a Card, Widget that consists of a text input and a button or simply a div with text.
+A component can be anything ranging from a Card or a Widget that consists of a text input and a button or simply a div with text.

-The idea of these components is to have UI elements that we can re-use and call as you would call a normal html tag like `div` `h1` etc.
+The idea of these components is to have UI elements that we can re-use  as we would with normal html tags like `div` `h1` etc.

 Below is how a component is created in ReactJs.
 This component just renders the text **Parent Component** on the screen: